Understanding regression (part 1)

 The error of a model is the degree to which the model inaccurately describes the data.
 There are several ways to calculate that error, depending on how you define error.
 We will cover three of them.

-The first definition of error is simply the sum of times that the model inaccurately describes the data.
+The first definition of error is simply the number of times the model inaccurately describes the data.
 For each observation we check whether the model correctly describes it or not.
 We then sum the number of misses and consider that the amount of error for that model.
-For our weight = 6kg model, the answer is 24; out of the 25 Pokémon only Pikachu has a weight of 6, which means the model is correct once and wrong 24 times.
+For our weight = 6 kg model, the answer is 24; out of the 25 Pokémon only Pikachu has a weight of 6, which means the model is correct once and wrong 24 times.

 We see that almost all models perform poorly.
-The errors range from 23 to 25.
-Most models seem to have an error of 25, which means they do not accurately describe any of the 25 Pokémon.
+The number of errors range from 23 to 25 and most models have a sum of 25 errors, which means they do not accurately describe any of the Pokémon.
 Some have an error of 24, meaning they describe the weight of 1 Pokémon correctly.
 There is 1 model with an error of 23: weight = 6.9 kg.
 Apparently there are 2 Pokémon with a weight of 6.9, which means that this model outperforms the others.

 Despite there being a single model that outperforms the others in this set of models, it’s still a pretty poor model.
 After all, it is wrong 23 out of 25 times.
 Perhaps there are some models that outperform this model, but it’s unlikely.
 That’s because we’re defining error here in a very crude way.
 The model needs to exactly match the weight of the Pokémon, or else it counts as an error.
 Saying a weight is 6 kg, while it is in fact 10 kg, is as wrong as saying the weight is 60 kg.

 We can add up all of the (absolute) residuals to determine the model’s error.
 Just like with the binary definition of error, we can then compare multiple models.
 This is what you see in the graph below.
-For each model, this time ranging from weight = 1kg to weight = 100kg, the absolute residuals were calculated and added together.
+For each model, from weight = 1 kg to weight = 100 kg, we calculated the absolute residuals and added them together.

 This graph looks very different compared to the graph where we calculated the error defined as the sum of misses.
-Now we see that some kind of minimum appears.
-Unlike the binary definition of error, it now looks like there are fewer best models.
+Now we see that a minimum appears.
+Unlike the binary definition of error, it looks like there are fewer best models.
 More importantly, though, we have defined error in a less crude manner, meaning that the better models indeed capture the data much better than before.

 But we might still not be entirely happy with this new definition of error either.
 Calculating the sum of absolute residuals for each model comes with another conceptual problem.